 When I was looking for work in Vietnam, I settled upon a job in Uong Bi, a small town between Hanoi and Halong Bay.
 That was my first big mistake.

-4) Make sure it is clear what cover you have: what are your holidays, do you have health insurance?
-Unbelievably, the contraceptive implant in my arm broke.
+What are your holidays, do you have health insurance?
+Unbelievably, the contraceptive implant in my arm broke whilst I was in Vietnam.
 I had to go to Hanoi to try and get it taken out and working in the situation I’d put myself in, I wasn’t going to get paid for any of those days off.
 After a lot of digging in my arm, doctors couldn’t find it and take it out.
 With 3 years worth of hormones breaking out in my body, I made the tough decision to go back home to England to sort it out.
-At this point, my wages for my teaching job were already 2 weeks late…
+At this point, my wages for my teaching job were already 2 weeks later…

 Moral of the story?

 Work legally.
 Research schools.
 Try and talk to current and past employees there.
 Get a contract.
 Read it carefully.
 Stick to your guns and if you sense any fishy business, carefully consider how long you want to stay there until enough is enough.
 Lesson well and truly learnt.

 Have you taught English in Vietnam?
 What are your recommendations?